-This liner is reasonable easy to cut and lay nice and smoothly for an attractive finish.
-It also comes with a free pond building advice sheet!
+This liner is reasonably straight forward to cut and lay.
+It isn’t hard to get it positioned smoothly for an attractive finish.
+It also comes with a free pond-building advice sheet!

-If you’re looking for a simple to use liner that is flexible, strong, easy to lay and comes in a range of sizes to fit your pond, click below!
+If you’re looking for a simple-to-use liner that is flexible, strong, easy to lay and comes in a range of sizes, this is a really great choice!

 Flexiliner 4x3m Pond Liner With Free Underlay Review

-The liner is thin but tough and would not easily be pierced by stones or roots.
-It comes with a good quality underlay, providing everything you need to get going with your pond.
+The liner is thin but tough and won’t be easily pierced by stones or roots.
+It comes with a good quality underlay, providing everything you need to get off to a great start with your pond.

-If you’re looking for a strong, durable yet flexible liner that is super easy to lay and perfect for even the most intricately shaped ponds, then click below!
+If you’re looking for a strong and durable liner that is also flexible – easy to lay even in the most intricately shaped ponds, this is an excellent option to consider.

 Polyex 5x4m Pond Liner Review